zachsnow/slinger/README.md

 ## Installation

-**NOTE: this approach to patching is out of date for new versions of Slack!**

     $ ./bin/patch.sh

-This will patch `Slack.app` to load <https://zachsnow.github.io/slinger/slinger.js>;
+This will patch `Slack.app` to load <https://zachsnow.github.io/slinger/slinger.js>.

+**NOTE: the following is currently broken:**
-if you'd prefer you can patch it to load any script you'd like.
+If you'd prefer you can patch it to load any script you'd like.
 Assuming it is hosted at `$URL`:

     $ ./bin/patch.sh $URL